mikiobraun/rish/README.markdown

 Running rish
 ------------

-To invoke rish, type `marge` at the command line.
+To invoke rish, type `rish` at the command line.
 The following options are available:

 <pre>